jup-ag/space-station/blog/2023-03-28-jup-v2-major-upgrade-to-routing-engine/index.md

 ## 1. Dynamic Priority Fees

-Where the program determines the added txn priority fee needed for a successful trade.
+Where the program determines the added transaction priority fee needed for a successful trade.
 The feature, when turned on, will run in the background, reducing the chances of failed transactions.

 ![DynamicFees](dynamic.png)